ringo-framework/ringo/docs/source/development/tests.rst

 *****
 Tests
 *****
-Ringo come two types of tests:

- 1. Functional and Unit tests and
- 2. Behaviour driven tests using the `Behave <http://www.behave.org>`_ framework.
-All tests are located are under "ringo/tests" directory.

 Start the tests by invoking the following command::

-        invoke tests
+        invoke test

-This will create new test database calls the tests and make some statistics on the code coverage.
+This will create new test database and calls the tests